 Related Cue Cards:

-IELTS Cue Card: Describe a difficult decision that you madeNovember 12, 2019
+IELTS Cue Card: Describe time when you saw interesting animalNovember 23, 2019

-IELTS Cue Card: Describe a recent event that made you happyNovember 11, 2019
+IELTS Cue Card: Describe a meal you had with your friendsNovember 21, 2019

 Share this Post